tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Second — and this part is important — do *not* come looking for me.
 I’m not lost.
 I don’t need to be found.
 I’m serious.
 I don’t care who you are — law enforcement, search and rescue, curious hiker, journalist — stay away from these woods. consider it a warning, not a breadcrumb trail.

 I’ve been a volunteer with Search and Rescue for about five years now.
-In that time, I’ve had the honor of finding four lost souls—most of them just people who wandered off-trail and got turned around in the woods.
+In that time, I’ve had the honour of finding four lost souls—most of them just people who wandered off-trail and got turned around in the woods.
 But this case was different.

 The missing person, Kevin, was fourteen years old.
 He’d gone hiking with his father three weeks ago—a four-day trip through the backcountry.
 When they didn’t return after six days, his mother reported them missing.